 And speaking of three-day weekends, this brings up another point.
 Despite the epidemic of vacation avoidance, Japan is tied with Turkey for the most national holidays of any OECD country (4), at 16 per year.
 (Mountain Day was added as of 2016.)
 The U.S., by comparison, has only ten; the U.K., eight.
 Moreover, some companies here also take a week off from the office at the end of summer for the Obon celebration, although sadly they may require their employees to make up that time by working extra Saturdays during the year, like Marunouchi Fudosan does.

 The point is, so as long as you don’t mind taking your holidays at the same time as half the country, you can still get some relaxation in without placing undue burden on your colleagues, and that’s important.
 Yeah, it’s going to cost you more, as all this demand at one time drives prices of airfares and hotel rooms sky high.
 But at least you aren’t leaving your buddies at the office holding the bag.

 Finally, when you live in a pressure cooker, you gotta blow off some steam, and steam-blowing is an activity where Japan takes the blue ribbon.
-Once the workday is finally over, it is very common — and almost mandatory — for groups of colleagues to head out for the bar, izakaya or karaoke parlor to let their hair down a top least a couple times a week.
+Once the workday is finally over, it is very common — and almost mandatory — for groups of colleagues to head out for the bar, izakaya or karaoke parlor to let their hair down at least a couple times a week.
 Some salarymen might make it over to a hostess club, or even to the red light district where all sorts of mischief can be made.
 At the risk of losing my mixed metaphor privileges, when you’re blowing off steam, it’s no holds barred.

 During these social events among colleagues — even the tamer, less rambunctious ones — drinks will be consumed and gripes about work will be exchanged.
 Sometimes complaining about the office is the entire purpose of the gathering.
 Fortunately for us post-business hours revelers, there is a long-standing tradition in Japan that complaining about work when socializing, even to the boss, has no real negative consequences.